raunaqarora/mirror-me/README.md

 ### Installation

-The package includes a python virtual enviornment with all libraries included so there needs to be no additional installation other than the repository.
+The package includes a python virtual environment with all libraries included so there needs to be no additional installation other than the repository.

 ### Usage